MoiraLampe/MoiraLampe.github.io/index.md

-# Foraging through Modeling Adventures
+# Foraging the Modeling Forest

 A Journey through Computational Neuroscience, Biology, and Machine Learning